ibm-cloud-docs/vpc/block_storage_is_manage.md

 To verify that the volume is deleted, list the volumes by making a `GET /volumes` call.

-### Apply user tags associated with a backup policy to a volume with the API
+### Apply user tags that are associated with a backup policy to a volume with the API
 {: #block-storage-add-tags-api}

 To add user tags to a volume, you first make a `GET /volumes/{volume_id}` call and copy the hash string from `Etag` property in the response header.
 You then use the hash string when you specify `If-Match` in a `PATCH /volumes/{volume_id}` request to create new user tags.